Arthropod: Moulting

 The exoskeleton cannot stretch and thus restricts growth.
-Arthropods, therefore, replace their exoskeletons by undergoing ecdysis (moulting), or shedding the old exoskeleton after growing a new one that is not yet hardened.
+Arthropods, therefore, replace their exoskeletons by undergoing ecdysis (moulting), or shedding the old exoskeleton, the exuviae, after growing a new one that is not yet hardened.
 Moulting cycles run nearly continuously until an arthropod reaches full size.
 The developmental stages between each moult (ecdysis) until sexual maturity is reached is called an instar.
 Differences between instars can often be seen in altered body proportions, colors, patterns, changes in the number of body segments or head width.
 After moulting, i.e. shedding their exoskeleton, the juvenile arthropods continue in their life cycle until they either pupate or moult again.

 In the initial phase of moulting, the animal stops feeding and its epidermis releases moulting fluid, a mixture of enzymes that digests the endocuticle and thus detaches the old cuticle.
 This phase begins when the epidermis has secreted a new epicuticle to protect it from the enzymes, and the epidermis secretes the new exocuticle while the old cuticle is detaching.
-When this stage is complete, the animal makes its body swell by taking in a large quantity of water or air, and this makes the old cuticle split along predefined weaknesses where the old exocuticle was thinnest.
+When this stage is complete, the animal's body swells by taking in a large quantity of water or air, causing the old cuticle to split along predefined weaknesses where the old exocuticle was thinnest.
 It commonly takes several minutes for the animal to struggle out of the old cuticle.
 At this point, the new one is wrinkled and so soft that the animal cannot support itself and finds it very difficult to move, and the new endocuticle has not yet formed.
 The animal continues to pump itself up to stretch the new cuticle as much as possible, then hardens the new exocuticle and eliminates the excess air or water.
 By the end of this phase, the new endocuticle has formed.
 Many arthropods then eat the discarded cuticle to reclaim its materials.

 Because arthropods are unprotected and nearly immobilized until the new cuticle has hardened, they are in danger both of being trapped in the old cuticle and of being attacked by predators.
 Moulting may be responsible for 80 to 90% of all arthropod deaths.